“First Step Prayer:

 Remove from me all denial of my loved one’s addiction.”

-The first step is probably the most important one in assuring our recovery from the effects of another’s addiction.
+The first step is probably the most important one in assuring our recovery from the effects of another’s substance use disorder.
 And it’s because I refused to take it that it took me so long to start to recover.
 I simply wouldn’t accept my powerlessness over my daughter’s disease.
-I felt as though I would be dropping the ball, appearing as though I didn’t care about her.
-I felt that I had to do everything in my power to save her, not realizing that I had no such power.
+I felt as though I would be dropping the ball and appearing not to care about her.
+I felt that I had to do everything in my power to save her.
+“Power,” I realized later on, that I didn’t have.

-So, deep pockets helped me to put Angie through four rehabs.
-They also had me paying her rent, paying off her loans, and paying back the creditors.
+So, deep pockets enabled me to put her through four rehabs.
+Deep pockets also had me paying her rent, paying off her loans, paying back the creditors she got into trouble with.
 All my “help” simply gave her more money for drugs.
-In short, deep pockets can be dangerous if they allow us to enable our children.
+In short, deep pockets can be dangerous if used for the wrong things.
 She might have learned something from the consequences of her actions if I hadn’t kept getting in the way.

 So yes, my life had become unmanageable.
-I love Angie very much.
+I love my daughter very much.
 And I kept making things easy for her.
 But we can enable our children to death.
 Now I’ve let go of all my attempts to control her and her disease.

 And I feel as though the weight of the world has been lifted from my shoulders.